patricklo/my_allocation/docs/CONFLUENCE_DOCUMENTATION.md

 ### IPOOrderStatus Enum
 - `NEW`: Initial order status
+- `ACCEPTED`: Order accepted/ungrouped
+- `PLACED`: Order placed
 - `REGIONAL_ALLOCATION`: Order is in regional allocation phase
 - `CLIENT_ALLOCATION`: Order is in client allocation phase
+- `CANCELLED`: Order cancelled (exempt status - can be reached from any status)

 ### IPOOrderSubStatus Enum
 - `NONE`: No sub-status